Inverted nipple surgery in Tunisia

 You should know that correcting invaginated nipples may disrupt future breastfeeding.

-What are the risks of inverted nipples surgery?
+What are the risks of invaginated nipples surgery?

 Complications of inverted nipples surgery are fortunately very rare: